PANDORASPA/pandora-spa/VALIDATION_REPORT.md

 - A fresh test account was created successfully.
 - The linked `member_profiles` row is present immediately after signup.
 - Current profile sync creates the row reliably, but profile fields such as `full_name` and `phone` are still `null` until the app updates them later.
+- The live `orders` schema differs from the original baseline migration:
+  - missing `name`
+  - missing `phone`
+  - missing `product_name`
+- The app has been updated to use the live-compatible `orders.user_name` + `items` shape.
+- Staff scheduling also required live-schema compatibility for `staff.daysoff`.
+- Ticket usage now supports both service-specific tickets and generic tickets with no `service_id`.

 ## Impact